Burj Khalifa: Development

 Construction began on 12 January 2004, with the exterior of the structure completed on 1 October 2009.
 The building officially opened on 4 January 2010 and is part of the 2 km^{2} (490 acres) Downtown Dubai development at the 'First Interchange' along Sheikh Zayed Road, near Dubai's main business district.

+When Burj Khalifa opened in 2010, much of the building was still unfinished internally.
+The inauguration was effectively completed when the last major planned facility of Burj Khalifa became operational on 23 January 2011, making the tower fully functional.

 The tower's architecture and engineering were performed by Skidmore, Owings & Merrill of Chicago, with Adrian Smith as chief architect, and Bill Baker as a chief structural engineer.
 The firm had designed the Sears Tower in Chicago, a previous record holder for the world's tallest building.

 Hyder Consulting was supervising engineer and NORR Group Consultants supervised the architecture.
 The primary contractor was Samsung C&T of South Korea, together with the Belgian group BESIX and the local company Arabtec.

 Numerous complaints concerned migrant workers from South Asia, the primary building labour force, who were paid low wages and sometimes had their passports confiscated.

 Conception

-Burj Khalifa was designed to be the centerpiece of a large-scale, mixed-use development to include 30,000 homes, nine hotels (including The Address Downtown Dubai), 3 ha of parkland, at least 19 residential skyscrapers, the Dubai Mall, and the 12 ha artificial Burj Khalifa Lake.
+Burj Khalifa was designed to be the centrepiece of a large-scale, mixed-use development to include 30,000 homes, nine hotels (including The Address Downtown Dubai), 3 ha of parkland, at least 19 residential skyscrapers, the Dubai Mall, and the 12 ha artificial Burj Khalifa Lake.
 The decision to build Burj Khalifa was reportedly based on the government's decision to diversify from an oil-based economy to one that is service and tourism based.
 According to officials, projects like Burj Khalifa needed to be built to garner more international recognition and hence investment.
 "He (Sheikh Mohammed bin Rashid Al Maktoum) wanted to put Dubai on the map with something really sensational," said Jacqui Josephson, a tourism and VIP delegations executive at Nakheel Properties.

 The tower was known as Burj Dubai ("Dubai Tower") until its official opening in January 2010.
 It was renamed in honour of the ruler of Abu Dhabi, Khalifa bin Zayed Al Nahyan; Abu Dhabi and the federal government of UAE lent Dubai tens of billions of US dollars so that Dubai could pay its debts – Dubai borrowed at least $80 billion for construction projects.
 In the 2000s, Dubai started diversifying its economy but it suffered from the 2008 financial crisis and the Great Recession, leaving large-scale projects already in construction abandoned.